DahliaEnterprise/EasyPage/README.md

 The Easy Page, Interactivity Display product, will only accept text input of English symbols, enabling the admittance of liabilities on a trigger basis.
 This achieves the goals of Shasta Exchange products by facilitating a distinct avenue of questioning regarding liabilities during the event of incurred liabilities.

+The Easy Page interface within its totality is accepting the textual input that pertains to only the English language along with the digits zero through nine and the use of curly brackets, parentheses, square brackets, single quotes, double quotes, colon, semicolon, and comma to indicate how the page will be displayed upon a digital screen.

+To my point, the Easy Page interface will only be an English programming language which is a proverbial choke point for any product issues regarding Easy Page; Most specifically to my point any “appending to” or “new features created” can be held liable as opposed to not having a proverbial choke point which indeed ensures those who are not liable to be held liable due to the obfuscation of liabilities.
+(Easy Page likes liabilities applied to those whom incurred them).

+Programs such as “What you see is what you get” applications will be forced to be compelled to produce Easy Page input that is compliant with its capabilities as opposed to producing a program that which its compliance within an interpreter(analogous to browsers) is non verifiable; This ensure that the intended page is displayed the same across devices and or operating systems.

 Programs such as “What you see is what you get” applications will be forced to be compelled to produce Easy Page input that is compliant with its capabilities as opposed to producing a program that which its compliance within an interpreter(analogous to browsers) is non verifiable; This ensure that the intended page is displayed the same across devices and or operating systems.

 <br>